Last Updated on March 12, 2021 by Julia Wilson

 - Intravenous fluids to correct electrolyte imbalances, azotemia (high levels of nitrogen-containing compounds in the blood), and cardiac arrhythmias due to high blood potassium levels.

-- Urinary diversion is a process which reroutes urine via a urethral catheter or cystostomy tube to drain the bladder and a peritoneal catheter to drain the abdomen.
+- Urinary diversion is a process that reroutes urine via a urethral catheter or cystostomy tube to drain the bladder and a peritoneal catheter to drain the abdomen.

 - Administer analgesia (pain relief) as chemical peritonitis is extremely painful and antibiotics (where indicated).